 Since this was a conceptual project and I wouldn't have to go spend my life as a recipe developer, it gave me the opportunity to play around with iterations of The Truffle Club that I wouldn't have originally considered.
 This allowed me to consider a wider variety of solutions to the pain points I had identified from the original test round, and question if there could be something else I was missing along the way.

 Let's talk about conducting the UX process for The Truffle Club, the first of two requirements for this project.
 For those interested, I used User Centered Design theory as a basis for this UX process.
 It's best summarized in these four parts:

 Phase 1: Discover

-This is the phase of discovery and unravelling possibilities.
+In order to identify where to take the product, I needed to know what possibilities were in front of me.
 Using my starting points of a recipe app (course requirements) and a subscription meal planning service (OG Truffle Club) I started exploring what else this product could look like.
 What things should it include?
 How far could I take the idea?
 What things were people actually interested in when it comes to meal planning?
-In order to identify where to take the product, I need to know what possibilities were in front of me.

 Phase 1 consisted of three parts:

 + Don't do a lifestyle meal planning resource to help people eat better and learn cool cooking skills.
 Cook Smarts truly does it best and I'm definitely not going to do it better.

 + Cooking for larger groups (8+) is not supported.
 You're usually left to double or triple recipes and figure out the new time requirements yourself.